 How to Submit Academic Alerts

-Select the term and the course for which you want to enter academic alerts then follow the instructions on the right hand side of your screen (see image 2).
+3. Select the term and the course for which you want to enter academic alerts then follow the instructions on the left side of your screen.
+If you are unable to select a course, it is likely because it is not in core areas A-E or one your department opted into the academic alert program.

 When do Faculty Submit Academic Alerts?

 Faculty can begin submitting academic alerts on the first day of classes, and must finish submitting by the 34th class day.
 For maximum effectiveness, we encourage faculty to submit as early as they have in indication that a student may not be successful.
-The academic-alert submission window for Fall 2017 is August 14 through October 6 (postponed from September 29 due to Irma closings).
+The academic-alert submission window for Spring 2018 is January 8 through February 27 at 5 p.m. (changed due to downtime during student information system consolidation).

 Academic alerts do not need to be based on a significant percentage of the overall course grade, or even grades at all.
 A single missed assignment or unsatisfactory grade, poor attendance or poor participation each warrant an unsatisfactory academic alert.
 Alerts can be changed during the semester.
 As the submission deadline approaches, faculty should submit a “no alert” indication for any student who has not merited an unsatisfactory alert.